marcos-domingues-dev/marcos-domingues-dev/README.md

 - 👋 Hi, I’m @marcos-domingues-dev
-- 👀 I’m interested in Microservices and  Clean Architecture
+- 👀 I’m interested in Clean Architecture, Microservices Patterns, and Domain-Driven Design
-- 🌱 I’m currently learning Java Spring Boot, Javascript, Angular and React
+- 🌱 I’m currently working with Java Spring Cloud
 - 📫 How to reach me: https://www.linkedin.com/in/marcos-domingues-dev/

 <!---